Free Website Content - 2007 New Years Resolutions

 New Years Resolutions

-day of the New Year with resolutions.
-They resolve to do
+first day of the New Year with resolutions.
+They resolve

-a wide variety of things, and while few resolutions are
+to do a wide variety of things, and while few resolutions

-actually kept, the tradition is a hallmark of the holiday
+are actually kept, the tradition is a hallmark of the

-changes rather than resolutions.
-I am a bit more pragmatic.
+lifestyle changes rather than resolutions.
+I am a bit

 Webmasters Resolutions: